Christopher Pyne: Howard government

-Pyne served as a Parliamentary Secretary until 30 January 2007 when he was appointed Assistant Minister for Health and Ageing.
+Pyne served as a Parliamentary Secretary until 30 January 2007, when he was appointed Assistant Minister for Health and Ageing.
 He held this portfolio until 21 March, when he was elevated to the outer ministry as Minister for Ageing, succeeding resigning Minister, Senator Santo Santoro.

-In Opposition
+Opposition

-Pyne came close to losing Sturt at the 2007 election to Labor candidate Mia Handshin, after suffering a 5.9 percent two-party swing to finish with a 0.9 percent two-party margin (856 votes), which made Sturt the most marginal seat in South Australia.
-Following the election in which the John Howard-led Coalition government was defeated by the Kevin Rudd-led Labor opposition, Pyne put himself forward as a candidate for Deputy Leader of the Liberal Party at the 2007 Liberal leadership ballot.
-Julie Bishop prevailed with 44 votes, ahead of Andrew Robb who won 25 votes, while Pyne came third with 18 votes.
-Following the election of Brendan Nelson as party leader, Pyne was appointed Shadow Minister for Justice and Border Protection.
+With the Liberal–National Coalition's defeat at the 2007 election, Pyne came close to losing Sturt to Labor candidate Mia Handshin, suffering a 5.9 percent two-party-preferred (TPP) swing, resulting in a 0.9 percent TPP margin (856 votes), making Sturt the most marginal seat in South Australia.
+After the election, he nominated himself as a candidate for deputy leader of the Liberal Party at the 2007 Liberal leadership election, losing to Julie Bishop.
+Following the election of Brendan Nelson as leader, Pyne was appointed Shadow Minister for Justice and Border Protection.

-Following Malcolm Turnbull's ascension at the 2008 Liberal leadership ballot, Pyne was elevated to Shadow Cabinet as Shadow Minister for Education, Apprenticeships and Training.
-After Bishop stepped down from the portfolio of Shadow Treasurer, Joe Hockey took up the portfolio, with Pyne replacing Hockey as Manager of Opposition Business in the House on 16 February 2009.
+After Malcolm Turnbull's election as leader of the Liberal Party at the 2008 leadership spill, Pyne was appointed to the shadow cabinet as Shadow Minister for Education, Apprenticeships and Training.
+After Julie Bishop's resignation from the position of Shadow Treasurer, she was replaced by Joe Hockey, with Pyne replacing Hockey as Manager of Opposition Business in the House on 16 February 2009.

-Pyne was reappointed as Manager of Opposition Business in the House and Shadow Minister for Education, Apprenticeships and Training by Tony Abbott after he deposed Turnbull at the 2009 Liberal leadership ballot.
-Pyne was re-elected at the 2010 election, receiving a 2.5 percent two-party swing to finish with a marginal 53.4 percent two-party vote, which made neighbouring Boothby the most marginal seat in South Australia.
-Pyne was re-appointed as Manager of Opposition Business in the House and Shadow Minister for Education, Apprenticeships and Training.
+Pyne remained as Manager of Opposition Business in the House and Shadow Minister for Education, Apprenticeships and Training after Tony Abbott's victory over Turnbull at the 2009 leadership spill.
+Pyne was re-elected at the 2010 election, receiving a 2.5 percent TPP swing to finish with a marginal 53.4 percent TPP vote, no longer the most marginal electorate of South Australia.
+He was re-appointed as Manager of Opposition Business in the House and Shadow Minister for Education, Apprenticeships and Training.